NGnius/PowerTools/README.md

 ## Install

-Please Decky's built-in store to install official releases.
+Please use Decky's [built-in store](https://beta.deckbrew.xyz/) to install official releases.
 If you're an advanced user, and/or would like to use an in-development version, feel free to build PowerTools yourself.

 ## Build